 On 1 July 2021, the Ministry for Business, Innovation and Employment provided a $3 million, two-year fund to support mental wellbeing in Southern communities worst affected by the COVID-19 pandemic restrictions.

-The fund is part of the Government’s Tourism Communities: Support, Recovery, and Re-Set Plan and will be administered by the Southern DHB, with the guidance of Te Hau Toka.
+The fund is part of the Government’s Tourism Communities: Support, Recovery, and Re-Set Plan and is administered through Te Whatu Ora Southern, with the guidance of Te Hau Toka.
 It focuses on the tourism-dependent Queenstown Lakes and Fiordland communities, however Te Hau Toka has also included Cromwell as many people work in the Queenstown Lakes area.

 The investment is to be targeted at place-based support available from expert support personnel, and other support initiatives, such as community wellbeing events, and mental health first aid training.